Zeiss Sonnar: Applications and influence

+Modern developments

 A zoom lens derivative of the Sonnar, the Vario-Sonnar also exists, in which a number of lens groups are replaced with floating pairs of lens groups.

 The Vario-Sonnar is a Carl Zeiss photographic lens design named in relation to the Zeiss Sonnar.
 This lens type has a variable focal length which can replace a series of lenses for a certain picture format.